bjuppa/fluent-form/README.md

 A `FluentForm` consists of [*control blocks*](src/AbstractControlBlock.php), grouped within [*control block containers*](src/AbstractControlBlockContainer.php).
 The base `FluentForm` element is such a container together with `FieldsetElement`, an example of a nested container.
-`InputBlock` and `CheckboxBlock` are examples of control blocks, each block basically consisting of an input, its label, and any messages or hints describing that input.
+`InputBlock` and `CheckboxBlock` are examples of control blocks.

+### Control blocks
+Control blocks contain between one and three elements, in this order:
+1. The label wrapper is used for holding the control's label.
+The label wrapper is not always present, e.g. for blocks containing a checkbox wrapped in its own label.
+2. The form control wrapper is present on all control blocks and holds the actual form control.
+In some cases several form controls may be present within the control wrapper.
+3. The descriptive element is present only if the form control has a description or messages to show to the user.

+### Control block containers
-Many properties can be set on the container level, affecting the form controls within that container.
+Many control properties can be set on the container level, affecting the form controls within that container.
-Properties are first checked on an individual element and if not specified there we check upwards in the HTML tree, through the control block and its block containers up to the form element itself.
+These properties are first checked on an individual element and if not specified there we check upwards in the HTML tree, through the control block, its block containers, up to the `<form>` element itself.
 This makes it easy to set and override properties in sections of a form.

+### Method names
 Naming principles are based upon
 [those of the base-package `fewagency/fluent-html`](https://github.com/fewagency/fluent-html#naming-principles).
-Some examples of methods in this package returning a new element relative the current one are the `containing...Block()` methods on control block containers, and `followedBy...Block()` methods on control blocks.
+Some examples of methods in this package returning a new element relative the current one are the `containing...Block()` methods found on control block containers, and `followedBy...Block()` methods of control blocks.

 ## Usage
 `FluentForm::create()` is the base for a new form.